Alcohol Rehab in Lexington, KY

 Residential Treatment

 After detox, a person needs to continue treatment for alcohol addiction.
-For some people, this might be at a residential treatment center (RTC).
-These programs usually last from 30 to 90 days.
+This might be at a residential treatment center (RTC) for some people.
+These programs usually last from 30 to 90 days and include alcohol addiction counseling.
 However, for some people, residential treatment is not an option due to family, school, or work.
 That is why we offer outpatient options at Lexington Addiction Center.

 Outpatient Treatment